-So far, we assumed that all input sequences were of similar spatial and temporal resolutions.
-However, the space-time SR algorithm of Section 2 is not restricted to this case and can also handle input sequences of different space-time resolutions.
-Such a case is meaningless in image-based SR (i.e., combining information from images of varying spatial resolution) because a high-resolution input image would always contain the information of a low-resolution image.
+So far we assumed that all input sequences were of similar spatial and temporal resolutions.
+However, the space-time SR algorithm of Sec.
+2 is not restricted to this case, and can also handle input sequences of different space-time resolutions.
+Such a case is meaningless in image-based super-resolution SR (i.e., combining information from images of varying spatial resolution), because a high resolution input image would always contain the information of a low resolution image.
 In space-time SR, however, this is not the case.
-One camera may have high spatial resolution but low temporal resolution, and the other vice versa.
+One camera may have high spatial resolution but low temporal resolution, and the other vice-versa.
 Thus, for example, it is meaningful to combine information from NTSC and PAL video cameras.
-NTSC has higher temporal resolution than PAL (30 frames/sec versus 25 frames/sec), but lower spatial resolution (640×480 pixels versus 768×576 pixels).
+NTSC has higher temporal resolution than PAL (30 frames/sec vs. 25 frames/sec), but lower spatial resolution (640×480 pixels vs. 768×576 pixels).
 An extreme case of this idea is to combine information from still and video cameras.
 Such an example is shown in Fig. 13.
-Two high quality still images (Fig. 13a) of high spatial resolutions (1,120×840 pixels) but extremely low "temporal resolution" (the time gap between the two still images was 1.4 sec.) were combined with an interlaced (PAL) video sequence using the algorithm of Section 2.
-The video sequence (Fig. 13b) has three times lower spatial resolution (we used fields of size 384×288 pixels), but a high temporal resolution (50 fields/sec).
-The goal is to construct a new sequence of high spatial and high temporal resolutions (i.e., 1,120×840 pixels at 50 fields/sec).
-The output sequence shown in Fig. 13c contains the high spatial resolution from the still images (the sharp text) and the high temporal resolution from the video sequence (the rotation of the toy dog and the brightening and dimming of illumination).
+Two high quality still images (Fig. 13.a) of high spatial resolutions $(1120 \times 840 \text{ pixels})$ but extremely low "temporal resolution" (the time gap between the two still images was 1.4 sec), were combined with an interlaced (PAL) video sequence using the algorithm of Sec.
+2. The video sequence (Fig. 13.b) has 3 times lower spatial resolution (we used fields of size 384×288 pixels), but a high temporal resolution (50 frames/sec).
+The goal is to construct a new sequence of high spatial and high temporal resolutions (i.e., 1120×840 pixels at 50 frames/sec).
+The output sequence shown in Fig. 13.c contains the high spatial resolution from the still images (the sharp text) and the high temporal resolution from the video sequence (the rotation of the toy dog and the brightening and dimming of illumination).